MicrosoftContentModerator/VideoReviewConsoleApp/README.md

 Multiple Videos process:

+Download the application and build after changing the app.conig values as mentioned above.
 Open command prompt and give the AMS exe path and Video Folder path.
 (C:\[AMSConsole.exe path][C:\VideofolderPath]) Application will process each video sequentially.